Tr736/MotorwayTest/README.md

 ## Notes
 The brief mentions randomly generate "TEXT" and not "Words" therfore the text generated are not real words.
 This would have been questioned before proceeding if it wasnt a test and for the sake of time/effort i opted for the literal meaning.

+Also as the spec states "word" count rather then character count - the count value observes text groups seperated by white space.
+Again this would questioned as its normal practice to count characters rather then "words".

 ## Devices
 All Devices and rotations are supported however ive only tested and built this on iPhone in potrait